-According to information gathered by J.D.
-Power in its 2022 U.S. Dependability Study, Genesis brand vehicles ranked highest among premium vehicles while Kia took first place among mass-market brands.
-Although most drivers have an affinity towards one brand over another separate from dependability, this ranking is scored based on problems per 100 vehicles.
-Land Rover and Ram rounded off the list with over 250 problems per vehicle — two of the least dependable brands on the market according to J.D.
+According J.D.
+Power’s reliability rankings, Kia took first place among mass-market brands, while Lexus was the top premium pick.
+Although most drivers have an affinity towards one brand over another, apart from dependability, this ranking is scored based on problems per 100 vehicles.
+Land Rover and Lincoln were the two least-dependable brands on the market, with over 250 problems per vehicle, according to J.D.
 Power.

 |Best brands||Price range|

-Specifically, cars are scored on a three-point scale from J.D.
-Power’s 2022 U.S. Vehicle Dependability Study.
-This study aimed to determine which vehicles over the past year held the longest lifetime for drivers.
-Although not every vehicle falling into the top-five spots was a winner from this report, it was used as a large determining factor.
+Cars are scored on a three-point scale from J.D.
+Power’s 2023 U.S. Vehicle Dependability Study.
+This study aimed to determine which vehicles over the past year offered drivers the best quality.
+Although not every vehicle falling into the top five spots was a winner from this report, it was a large determining factor.

-Along with J.D.
-Power, Kelley Blue Book’s expert rating based on a five-point scale was added to the calculation.
-Finally, the five-point scale from Consumer Reports noting vehicle reliability was added.
-These combined factors were then scored with the price of each vehicle, choosing the top five vehicles for each style.
+We also factored in Kelley Blue Book’s expert rating based on a five-point scale.
+Finally, we added Consumer Reports’ five-point reliability.
+These combined factors were then scored with the price of each vehicle to help us choose the top five vehicles for each style.

 The bottom line

 Vehicle value is based on a range of factors.
 Are there constant trips to the mechanic or poor gas mileage?
-While questions like these are important when determining which vehicle is right for you — color, make and model included — the best way to choose your car is based on how much you are spending and what that cost per drive equals.
+While questions like these are important when determining which vehicle is right for you, the best way to choose your car is based on how much you’re comfortable spending and your needs.
 Take advantage of the above scores when it comes time to purchase your next vehicle.